 As a recipient of numerous honors and recognitions, Dr. Hale was inducted into the African-American Biographies Hall of Fame, the Martin Luther King, Jr. Board of Preachers of Morehouse College, and the Atlanta Business League Women’s Hall of Fame.
 She is a recipient of the National Urban League’s “Women of Power” award, the Preston Taylor Living Legacy Award, the Balm in Gilead Keeper of the Flame Award, and she was recognized in Ebony Magazine’s “Power 100” list as one of the nation’s most influential African-American leaders.
 In 2009, Dr. Hale was appointed by President Barack Obama to serve on the President’s Commission on White House Fellowships.
 She also served as a member of the 2016 Platform Committee for the Democratic National Convention and delivered the Invocation at the 2016 Democratic National Convention in Philadelphia, PA.

 Dr. Hale is a contributing writer for many books and publications including: Power in the Pulpit II: How America’s Most Effective Black Preachers Prepare Their Sermons and the preaching resource series, Feasting on the Gospels.
 In January 2010, she authored her first book entitled: I’m A Piece of Work: Sisters Shaped by God.

-Dr. Hale presently serves on the Board of Trustees at Hollins University; she is the chairperson of the Board of Directors at Beulah Heights University and the Secretary for the Hampton University Ministers’ Conference.
-During her 38 years of ministry, her ministerial gift has drawn thousands, young and old, to witness the anointing of a woman totally sold out for the Kingdom of God.
+Dr. Hale presently serves on the Board of Trustees at Hollins University, she is the chairperson of the Board of Directors at Beulah Heights University and the Vice President for the Hampton University Ministers’ Conference.
+During her 39 years of ministry, her ministerial gift has drawn thousands, young and old, to witness the anointing of a woman totally sold out for the Kingdom of God.